Gorgeous Grooms: How To Find The Perfect Men’s Wedding Suit

 Summer or destination weddings can even be an even bigger opportunity to try new suit styles.
 More casual styles in fabrics like linen will be much more comfortable compared to the likes of wool or velvet, and are usually available in much lighter colours like beige, peach, sage and stone.

-It’s also worth noting that if you already know the colour themes for your wedding (think flowers, place settings, bridesmaid dresses), then you’ll want to opt for a suit in a colour that complements, rather than clashes, with the setup.
+It’s also worth noting that if you already know the theme for your wedding (think flowers, place settings, bridesmaid dresses), then you’ll want to opt for a suit that complements, rather than clashes, with the setup.
 When trying on suits in shops or at home, you can always grab a swatch of your colour theme to hold up against the fabric and see what works.